Brian Beck

-Your selling approach and tight management are key to maximizing profitability on the Amazon marketplace.
+Your selling approach and tight management are key to maximizing profitability in the Amazon marketplace.

 How do you go about ensuring your Amazon program is profitable?
-In order to understand this, you need to ask yourself two questions:
+To understand this, you need to ask yourself two questions:

 What are the costs associated with managing my Amazon program?